pulumi/docs/content/blog/crossguard-2-0/index.md

 });
 ```

-Access to the parent and dependencies of a resource allow you to author policies about the relationship between resources.
+Access to the parent and dependencies of a resource allows you to author policies about the relationship between resources.
 For example, you may want to make sure that each DynamoDB table in a stack has an attached scaling policy.

 ```typescript
 new PolicyPack("aws-policies", {